WildTomato: Community involvement

 The magazine is involved in its local communities, sponsoring and otherwise being involved in several events including featuring several on a monthly basis in its "Snapped" pages, and creating the annual reader-voted Dine Out Awards to highlight Top of the South food, wine, and hospitality.
 The magazine is further entwined with its local regions by using local writers and photographers as its contributors.

 Content

 The content of WildTomato reflects the neighbouring regions it covers.
-WildTomato includes food, wine, and adventure activities.
-Many of the columns and regular features in the magazine focus on one or more of these aspects of the area.

-Feature articles

-The magazine includes larger feature articles.
-Also includes famous people who are originally from the area, such as Nobel Prize–winning nuclear physicist Baron Ernest Rutherford and former Prime Ministers Sir Geoffrey Palmer and Jenny Shipley.

 Interviews

-WildTomato includes a variety of themed interviews and publishes these interviews monthly.
-It aims to focus on people that are considered strongly associated with the Top of the South region.
-Previous interviewees featured in these columns include Golden Bay muralist Chris Finlayson, motocross rider Josh Coppins, Tall Blacks basketball coach Nenad Vucinic, author Marguerite van Geldermalsen, children's educational DVD creator Emma Heke and NZ Open surfing champion Angie Koops.
+WildTomato regularly features themed interviews on a monthly basis, with a specific emphasis on individuals strongly connected to the Top of the South region; past interviewees include Golden Bay muralist Chris Finlayson, motocross rider Josh Coppins, Tall Blacks basketball coach Nenad Vucinic, author Marguerite van Geldermalsen, children's educational DVD creator Emma Heke, and NZ Open surfing champion Angie Koops.

 Food, fashion, and health

 As a lifestyle magazine, some content is also devoted to food, drink, fashion and health.
 Fashion also features, with images sometimes shot by English lifestyle photographer Daniel Allen.